TimGuite/timguite.github.io/site_pages/experience/work.md

 There are many synchrotrons around the world, specialised for different applications relevant to the research done in the country.
 Find out more [here.](https://lightsources.org/)

+I am currently working across two teams at Diamond: _Beamline Controls_ and _High Level Applications_.

-As a member of the controls team, I am working to support the research activites by ensuring that motors move, detectors measure and safety systems protect, when they are needed, together.
+As a member of the _Beamline Controls_ team, I am working to support the research activites by ensuring that motors move, detectors measure and safety systems protect, when they are needed, together.
 This is an incredibly complicated task, as there are millions of data points to track and provide input into.
 Diamond uses an open source control system for this purpose known as [EPICS](https://epics.anl.gov/).